jmcardon/tsec/docs/src/main/tut/docs/http4s/csrf.md

 send such a token along with a custom header value.
 Given that an attacker forging a request cannot access the values of a cookie due to same-origin policy, this simple mechanism will guard against `CSRF`.

-With good application design, this only means that you should only need to guard your [unsafe methods](http://restcookbook.com/HTTP%20Methods/idempotency/), aka any http methods that could possibly make any changes to data or alter state.
+With good application design, you should only need to guard your [unsafe methods](http://restcookbook.com/HTTP%20Methods/idempotency/), aka any http methods that could possibly make any changes to data or alter state, as this is what a CSRF attacker is after.
 The `validate` method takes a predicate `Request[F] => Boolean`, which defaults to `_.methods.isSafe`.
 Any action which results in `true` for the predicate will skip the csrf check, and embed a new token if there isn't one.
 It is highly recommended you leave the predicate as is, unless you _must_ make exceptions for specific routes that should be csrf-check free.

+I.e If you mutate in a `GET` request (god forbid), you might want to alter the predicate to csrf check `GET`s as well.

+Please, however, follow proper design principles, and keep idempotent methods idempotent.

 All you need to use the CSRF middleware for tsec is: